hatfieldlibrary/dspace-angular-client/README.md

 The NodeJs middleware includes [Express](http://expressjs.com/ "Express"), [Passport](https://github.com/jaredhanson/passport "Passport") (with [CAS](https://github.com/sadne/passport-cas "CAS") and [Google OAUTH2](https://github.com/jaredhanson/passport-google-oauth "Google OAUTH2") strategies), [request-promise](https://www.npmjs.com/package/request-promise "request-promise"), and [redis](https://www.npmjs.com/package/redis "redis") with [connect-redis](https://github.com/tj/connect-redis "connect-redis") for the session store.
 In general, we are betting that a robust middleware layer will be helpful and plan to channel all interactions through this layer.

 The front-end is a simple AngularJs prototype for testing functionality only.
 No effort has been made to dress it up or approximate a real user experience.

-We plan to continue down that path.
-In the meantime, this prototype supports login, logout, handle-based browsing of communities, collections and items and retrieving bitstreams.
+This prototype supports login, logout, handle-based browsing of communities, collections and items and retrieving bitstreams.
 Searching solr via the Express middleware has been tested but not integrated into the AngularJs prototype.
+We will begin the UI design work soon.

 We decided to anchor this prototype development project to our production instance of DSpace 5.4.
 That took some additional work.

-I developed and added a `RestAuthentication` plugin to the DSpace authentication plugins configuration.
+I developed a `RestAuthentication` plugin and added it to our DSpace authentication plugin configuration.
 I also modified two Java classes bundled in the 5.4 release. `TokenHolder` has been updated to use our `RestAuthentication` plugin rather than the default password authentication.  `HandleResource` was out-of-date with release 5.4 and has been updated with more recent work by the development team.

 ### Authentication